wltrup/WTOpenSource/README.md

 ![GitHub](https://img.shields.io/github/license/wltrup/NumberTheory)

 **NumberTheory** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining a few simple functions to perform common number-theoretic operations, such as *gcd* and *lcm*.

+(2024) Please note that some of the functionality provided by this library is now available in Apple's [Swift Numerics](https://github.com/apple/swift-numerics/) package.

 ---